Email-builder/gulp-email-builder/README.md

 ## Troubleshooting
 If you're having issues with Litmus taking forever to load a test or the title of the test is showing up as "No Subject", it is most likely an issue with the Litmus API.
-You can check the [Litmus status](http://status.litmus.com) page to find out if their having any issues.
+You can check the [Litmus status](http://status.litmus.com) page to find out if they're having any issues.
 If that's not the case, submit an issue and we'll look into further.

 ### Contributors